Hit-and-Run Accidents on the Rise

 A report by FARS indicated that the seven states with the highest hit and run fatalities directly corresponded to the states with the largest populations of illegal immigrants.

-It is important to note that there are several crimes that could pile up on a person involved in a hit-and-run accident.
-The initial accident may not be a crime but if a person is unlicensed or intoxicated they could end up facing criminal charges.
-Fleeing the scene is a serious crime but in the moment, many feel it is easier to run then face other consequences.
-Strict drinking and driving polices have done much to decrease drunk driving (since 1991 alcohol-impaired driving fatalities have declined by 26 percent) but sadly they may also be contributing to higher rates of hit-and-run accidents as people fear the ramifications of being caught for driving while intoxicated.
+There are several crimes that could pile up on a person involved in a hit-and-run accident.
+The initial accident may not be a crime but if a person is unlicensed or intoxicated, they could end up facing criminal charges.
+Fleeing the scene is a serious crime but, in the moment, many feel it is easier to run then face other consequences.
+Strict drinking and driving policies have done much to decrease drunk driving (since 1991 alcohol-impaired driving fatalities have declined by 26 percent) but sadly they may also be contributing to higher rates of hit-and-run accidents as people fear the ramifications of being caught for driving while intoxicated.
 A person with a warrant for a very serious crime may deduce that getting caught for fleeing the scene of an accident is less of a risk than facing consequences for a previously committed crime.

 If you or a loved one were injured in an accident, you have enough to deal with.
 Let an experienced accident attorney fight for the full compensation that you deserve.
 It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
 Call the caring accident attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
 We have been representing residents of Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!